byte4RR4Y/rock4se-image-builder/README.md

 ## With the latest Linux Kernel !!!

 ### PLEASE report any issues!
+When you start youre build just type 'sudo resizeroot' to expand root filesystem
 #####################################################################################
 ## Changes
     - Fixed some issues with the Dockerfile